 Malcolm X called him the most impressive black man ever to walk the African continent.
 Just six months after becoming the first prime minister of the newly independent Republic of the Congo (later called the Democratic Republic of the Congo), and two days before John F. Kennedy’s inauguration in January 1961, Patrice Lumumba was shot down by a firing squad.
 But Lumumba’s surprising path and sudden death serve as a powerful reminder that for political leaders in many parts of the world, true reform has only one major prerequisite: survival.

 Few countries today are as troubled as the Congo, a land of 68 million nestled near the center of sub-Saharan Africa.
 Belgian invaders looted the country for almost a century, during perhaps the most brutal colonization in Africa.
-But Congo, rich in mineral resources like rubber, was once poised to be an African success story, thanks in no small part to the man his people called by one name: Lumumba.
+But Congo, rich in resources like rubber, was once poised to be an African success story, thanks in no small part to the man his people called by one name: Lumumba.